HarveyLab/mouseVR/README.md

 We haven't tested this but it should be!
 Use M6 screws / taps in place of 1/4-20.
 Please let us know if this works!
 Everything was desinged in inches, so if units appear undefined for a particular drawing, please assume inches.

+## How do I order the behavior PCBs

+We use 4pcb.com $33 per board special: https://www.4pcb.com/pcb-prototype-2-4-layer-boards-specials.html

+1. Select 2 layer, 5 day turn

+2. Sign into your account (or create one)

+3. Step 1 of 4: upload files.
+Upload the .zip file in https://github.com/HarveyLab/mouseVR/tree/master/BehaviorElectronics

+4. Part#: HarveyBehaviorPCB_v1
+Rev#: 1.2
+X dim(in): 8
+Y dim(in) 4.95
+Soldermask: both side
+silkscreen: top side
+layers: 2
+Quantity: 10 (or whatever you want > 3)
+Multiple Images: No
+Ship methoid: your choice
+ITAR: No

+5. Enter shipping and billing info

+6. Comments: STUDENT

 # Troubleshooting